hiendieulam/Comp2112-Assignment2/README.md

 - Background music:

-  - Background music when you click play button
+  - Background music when you click play button to start game.

  My Link: